Not Just For Soldiers: Civilians With PTSD Struggle To Find Effective Therapy

 "I would just do what I know and do my own reading," Friedel said.
 "And what I was taught in graduate school, which was, like, over 20 years ago."

-The group learned about one of the mainstream therapies, Prolonged Exposure therapy, which gradually exposes patients to trauma memories to help reduce PTSD symptoms.
-Strong Star also teaches Cognitive Processing Therapy, which involves helping the patients learn to reframe their thoughts about the trauma.
-But both therapies — often called "evidence-based" because of the research backing their effectiveness — have been slow to gain traction among psychotherapists because they require the therapist to follow a script, and they differ from the common therapeutic approach to mental health issues.
+The group learned about one of the mainstream therapies, prolonged exposure therapy, which gradually exposes patients to trauma memories to help reduce PTSD symptoms.
+Strong Star also teaches cognitive processing therapy, which involves helping the patients learn to reframe their thoughts about the trauma.
+But both therapies — often called "evidence based" because of the research backing their effectiveness — have been slow to gain traction among psychotherapists because they require the therapist to follow a script and they differ from the common therapeutic approach to mental health issues.

-Edna Foa, who created Prolonged Exposure, said in a 2013 journal article that many psychotherapists believe delving into a patient's inner life and history is central to their work.
+Edna Foa, who created prolonged exposure, said in a 2013 journal article that many psychotherapists believe delving into a patient's inner life and history is central to their work.
 By contrast, the highly structured, evidence-based treatments — with their pre- and post-session evaluations and their focus on symptom relief — can seem "narrow and boring," she wrote.

 In addition, some people living with PTSD have complained that the treatments don't work for everyone.
 But Foa and others say the focused approach targets the brain mechanisms that cause PTSD symptoms, and symptom relief is what many living with PTSD want.

-Edwina Martin, a psychologist in Bonham, Texas, says treatments such as the ones she's learning at Strong Star weren't mainstream when she finished graduate school more than 10 years ago.
+Edwina Martin, a psychologist in Bonham, Texas, says treatments such as the ones she is learning at Strong Star weren't mainstream when she finished graduate school more than 10 years ago.
 She is now employed at a VA health center after working for a decade in prisons, and she says she wants these PTSD therapies in her "tool bag."

 The push to expand the trained workforce coincides with a growing understanding of trauma's effects.
 The National Council for Behavioral Health, a nonprofit organization of mental health care providers, calls trauma a "near universal experience" for people with mental and behavioral health issues.

-Because so many patients think PTSD is mostly a military problem, Bira says, they encounter a roadblock to recovery.
+Because so many patients think PTSD is mostly a military problem, psychologist Bira says, they encounter a roadblock to recovery.

 "I get that all the time," Bira says.
 "The beginning stages in treatment that I find with civilians are really about educating [them] about what PTSD is and who can develop it."

-Kaiser Health News (KHN) is a nonprofit news service covering health issues.
+Kaiser Health News is a nonprofit news service covering health issues.
 It is an editorially independent program of the Kaiser Family Foundation that is not affiliated with Kaiser Permanente.